dkgupta143/dkgupta143/README.md

 - 👋 Hi, I’m @dkgupta143
-- 👀 I’m interested in salesforce
+- 👀 I’m interested in Salesforce
-- 🌱 I’m currently learning LWC , Apex . trigger.
+- 🌱 I’m currently exploring  LWC, and Apex. trigger.
-- 💞️ I’m looking to collaborate on Salesforce community
+- 💞️ I’m looking to collaborate on the Salesforce community
 - 📫 How to reach me Salesforce community on https://trailblazer.me/id/dkumar1047

 <!---